varchasgopalaswamy/AutoUncertainties/paper/paper.md

 # Summary

-Propagation of uncertainties is critically important in experimental sciences.
+Propagation of uncertainties is of great utility in the experimental sciences.
 While the rules of (linear) uncertainty propagation are simple, managing many variables with uncertainty information can quickly become complicated in large scientific software stacks, and require keeping track of many variables and implementing custom error propagation rules for each mathematical operator.
+The python package `AutoUncertainties`, described here, provides a solution to this problem.

 # Statement of need